ApolloAuto/apollo/docs/13_Apollo Tool/Apollo Fuel/Prediction_Pedestrian_Model_Training 感知行人模型训练/README.md

 ## Overview

-Prediction Pedestrian Model Treaining Service is a cloud based service to train a prediction model for pedestrian from the data you provide, to better fit the pedestrian behavior in your environment.
+Prediction Pedestrian Model Training Service is a cloud based service to train a prediction model for pedestrian from the data you provide, to better fit the pedestrian behavior in your environment.

 ## Prerequisites